kadena-community/kadena.js/packages/apps/wallet-sdk-example/src/components/docs.md

 Welcome to the Example Wallet App!
-This wallet application leverages the robust capabilities of the Kadena Wallet SDK to provide a seamless and secure experience for managing your blockchain assets.
-Designed with user-friendliness and advanced functionality in mind, our wallet ensures that you can effortlessly interact with the Kadena network while enjoying a feature-rich interface.
+This wallet application leverages the robust capabilities of **Kadena Wallet SDK** to provide a seamless and secure experience for managing your blockchain assets.
+Designed with UI building blocks of **Kadena Kode-UI** with user-friendliness and advanced functionality in mind, our wallet ensures that you can effortlessly interact with the Kadena network while enjoying a feature-rich interface.

 The Kadena Wallet SDK provides a simple and unified interface to integrate Kadena blockchain functionalities into your wallet applications.
 It abstracts